Recent Blog Posts

 Spice it up!

-Salt and pepper are a given, but what about the rest?
+We all know and love them: salt and pepper.
+They are a given, but what about the rest?
 You can take on nearly any recipe with a decent assortment of spices.
+A lot of spices can be innerchanged and work great as recipe substitutions.

 - Dried basil